-The organizations below are accepting applications!
-Applications will be processed on a rolling basis.
+The organizations below are still accepting applications!
 APPLY NOW

 Children’s Scholarship Fund Philadelphia (CSFP) is a privately-funded program whose mission is to provide children from low-income Philadelphia families with financial access to quality, safe, K- 8th grade, tuition-based schools, thereby increasing their long-term economic and social success.
 CSFP grants need-based scholarships to children from low-income Philadelphia families, all of which are awarded by random lottery.
 CSFP currently serves about 5,300 children enrolled at over 170 private and parochial schools.
 Because we have a small staff, our PICS interns have been able to help finish projects that our staff is unable to accomplish.

 Community LIFT ("Leveraging Investments for Transformation") is Memphis' community development funding intermediary.
 Founded in 2010 out of a citywide planning process called the Greater Memphis Neighborhoods (GMN) plan, LIFT’s mission is to fuel the revitalization of the city's distressed neighborhoods through investments in human capacity-building and economic and community development that result in sustainable, thriving communities.
 Community LIFT’s summer project will focus on our Small Business Loan Fund, operated by RCC.
 The Princeton Internships in Civic Service intern would undertake a comprehensive analysis of the loan fund including collecting data from RCC’s current portfolio and clients, researching neighborhood economic indicators, and using the aforementioned to determine the impact of RCC’s over $700,000 investment in its targeted neighborhoods.

 Sponsoring a Princeton intern will benefit our organization by dedicating time and capacity to help us measure the impact of over $700,000 investment in small businesses in low-income neighborhoods.